wp-plugins/u-ching-decoder/readme.txt

 = Manual Method =

-1. Download the zip file from wordpress
+1. Download the `(u-ching-decoder.zip)` file from this wordpress page
 2. Go to Plugins, new, upload the zip file.
 It will create a directory: `u-ching-decoder`
 3. Activate the plugin `(in Plugins menu)`